Urobilinogen In Urine | Normal & Abnormal Levels

-Some urobilinogen is absorbed through the liver and passed through the urine which is completely normal.
-Hemolysis is when there is an increased amount in the urine created in the intestines.
+Some urobilinogen is absorbed through the liver and passed through the urine through bilirubin reduction and a normal level completely safe for the body.

 Treatment for low or high amounts will differ depending on the cause of the abnormal levels so seeking the counsel of a qualified medical professional is important.

 - 0.2 – 1.0 mg/dL Range - Normal Urobilinogen Levels

 - Less than 0.2 mg/dL Range - Low Urobilinogen Levels

 - 1.0 mg/dL Range - Elevated Urobilinogen Levels

 Normal urobilinogen levels in the urine are less than 17 umol/l or less than 1mg/dl, and a level of 0 – 8 mg/dl are normally found in the body and no cause for concern.